 - Cut a strip of gripper fabric 20" wide x 4" high.
 Finish the raw edges with pinking shears or a pinking rotary cutter.
 You could also serge the edge or fold under ¼" and edge stitch.
 This gripper fabric will help make your caddy extra resistant to slipping.

 At Your Sewing Machine & Ironing Board

 Constructing the base

 - Place the 20" x 4" gripper fabric against the back side of the base fabric, positioning it 4" from top edge and edge-to-edge across the width.
 Pin.

 - If gripper fabric does not slide freely under your machine's presser foot, place a sheet of wax paper over the gripper fabric and stitch on top of the wax paper.
 The wax paper tears away from the stitching easily when finished.

 - Take your four pieces of binding fabric and create a double fold binding tape.
 Iron each strip in half, right sides facing out, then open and fold each edge to the middle.
 Press both new folds, then fold in half again and press.
 This will create two strips of binding tape ½" x 22" and two strips ½" x 34".
-If you are new to creating binding, read our tutorial, Bias Tape: How To Make It & Attach It.
+If you are new to creating binding, read our Bias Binding tutorial.

 - First, sew the binding on each side of the base fabric.